Molecular Plant-Microbe Interactions

 An understanding the biology of plant microbe and microbe-microbe interactions gives an insight and inspiration for sustainable approaches for plant protection (UN development goal (UNDG) 2 and 17).

 The rapid development of biotechnology in plant and microbial science is leading to enhanced knowledge of the physiology and molecular biology of plants, and of the crosstalk between microorganisms and plants both as individual organisms and as microbiomes – in combination: the holobiome.
 Disease resistance is the consequence of successful activation of plant’s immune system.
-Biological control of plant diseases is based on the exploitation of microbe-microbe interactions to suppress disease.
+Biological control of plant diseases is based on the exploitation of microbe-microbe-plant interactions to suppress disease.

 The study of these fundamental biological processes leads not only to the improvement of these environmentally-friendly strategies for disease control in plant production, but also to the discovery of molecules and genes with novel applications for industry.